526avijitgupta/cyberoam-rescue/README.md

 ### Requirements:
 1. Any linux distro (tested on Ubuntu).
 2. Add the usernames, passwords to the `credentials.json` file.
+You can have as many usernames as you want, just make sure only correct combinations are there to prevent time wastage.

 ### Usage:
 1. For login: `python .post.py login`